GlacioHack/xdem/doc/source/static_surfaces.md

 ## The great benefactor of quantitative elevation analysis

-Elevation data benefits from an uncommon asset, which is that **large proportions of planetary surface elevations usually remain virtually unchanged through time**.
-Those static surfaces, sometimes also referred to as "stable terrain", generally refer to bare-rock, grasslands, and are often isolated by excluding dynamic surfaces such as glaciers, snow and forests.
+Elevation data benefits from an uncommon asset, which is that **large proportions of planetary surface elevations usually remain virtually unchanged through time** (at least, within decadal time scales).
+Those static surfaces, sometimes also referred to as "stable terrain", generally refer to bare-rock, grasslands, and are often isolated by excluding dynamic surfaces such as glaciers, snow, forests and cities.
 If small proportions of static surfaces are not masked, they are generally filtered out by robust estimators (see {ref}`robust-estimators`).

 ## Use for coregistration and further uncertainty analysis